Whoaa512/starred/README.md

 - [serverless-heaven/serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) - Serverless plugin to bundle your lambdas with Webpack
 - [jfromaniello/url-join](https://github.com/jfromaniello/url-join) - Join all arguments together and normalize the resulting url.
 - [webpack-contrib/raw-loader](https://github.com/webpack-contrib/raw-loader) - A loader for webpack that allows importing files as a String
-- [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js) - AWS SDK for JavaScript in the browser and Node.js
+- [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js) - AWS SDK for JavaScript in the browser and Node.js (In Maintenance Mode, End-of-Life on 09/08/2025).
+The AWS SDK for JavaScript v3 in the browser and Node.js is available here: https://github.com/aws/a
 - [serverless/examples](https://github.com/serverless/examples) - Serverless Examples – A collection of boilerplates and examples of serverless architectures built with the Serverless Framework on AWS Lambda, Microsoft Azure, Google Cloud Functions, and more.
 - [roylee0704/react-flexbox-grid](https://github.com/roylee0704/react-flexbox-grid) - A set of React components implementing flexboxgrid with the power of CSS Modules.
 - [Netflix/falcor-router-demo](https://github.com/Netflix/falcor-router-demo) - A demonstration of how to build a Router for a Netflix-like application